The Escort Passport iX is the entry-level Escort with GPS technology, used by high-end radar detectors to reduce false alarms.

-Aside from the new haberdashery, the most noticeable difference is an OLED display that replaces the 9500ix's LED display.
-Borrowed from the Escort Max family (Max, Max2, Max 360), it has the same drawbacks we've noted before.
+It receives the corporate OLED display, which has drawbacks we've noted before.
 Among them: too much data crammed into too little space, tiny fonts and low contrast.
 The last point is noteworthy as the display washes out badly in sunlight and can't be read through sunglasses.

-Most of the iX feature set comes from the Max family.
+Most of the iX feature set comes from the Max family (Max 2, Max 360/360c).
 This includes the ability to lock out nuisance signals like radar-controlled automatic door openers.
 It will do this automatically after passing them on multiple occasions.

 It also inherits software that varies sensitivity according to speed, dialing it back automatically at low speeds to help limit false alarms.

-The speed nanny can be disabled, but only by those willing to change the user mode to Advanced and navigate through the Preferences menu.
-Others will have to endure the meddling of this back-seat mother-in-law.
+The speed nanny can be disabled by those willing to change the user mode to Advanced and navigate through the Preferences menu.

 An Auto LoK setting chops K-band sensitivity by 65 percent to help reduce false alarms.
 A new IVT filter helps it to identify and ignore vehicular Blind Spot Monitoring (BSM) systems.
 These operate on the same K-band frequency as police radar and have become a huge headache for detectors.

 Auto NoX shuts off X band to cut false alarms, a worthwhile move except in Ohio, whose highway patrol is the only one that still uses this ancient radar band.

 The two features can't be used simultaneously, however.
 This gives drivers a choice between fewer X-band false alarms or fewer K-band false alarms, but not both.